Jock Stein: Celtic

-He returned to Celtic in March 1965, becoming the club's first Protestant manager and the fourth manager in club history.
+Stein returned to Celtic in March 1965, becoming the club's first Protestant manager and the fourth manager in club history.
 Celtic were struggling in the league and continued to have mixed results, winning his first game 6–0 at Airdrie, but then losing 4–2 to Hibs and 6–2 to Falkirk.
 In the period between the announcement of Stein's move to Celtic and his arrival, Celtic had progressed to the semi-finals of the 1964–65 Scottish Cup.
 Celtic were drawn against Motherwell, who had dangerous forwards such as Joe McBride and Willie Hunter.
 Stein prepared the Celtic players with tactical advice, which they had never received before.
 Celtic came from behind twice against Motherwell to force a replay, which they won 3–0.
 This set up a final against Dunfermline, who had beaten Hibs in the other semi-final.
 Celtic again came from behind twice before Billy McNeill scored the winning goal, giving Celtic their first Scottish Cup since 1954.

 For the 1965–66 season, Stein made one major signing, Joe McBride from Motherwell.
 McBride rewarded Stein with 43 goals that season.
 Celtic lost the first Old Firm derby that season, but gained revenge by winning the League Cup final against Rangers.
 Celtic reached the semi-finals of the UEFA Cup Winners' Cup, but were beaten 2–1 on aggregate by Liverpool.
 Five minutes before the end of the second leg at Anfield, Bobby Lennox appeared to score a goal that would have put Celtic through on the away goals rule, but it was controversially disallowed for offside.
 Celtic were involved in a tight Scottish league championship race with Rangers, who they also played in the 1966 Scottish Cup final.
 The final was lost after a replay, to a goal by Kai Johansen.
 Stein blamed John Hughes for failing to mark Johansen.
 Celtic won the league championship, however, for the first time in 12 years.

 Stein was very confident entering the 1966–67 season, saying to his players that he believed "we could win everything".
 Celtic won the first Old Firm game of the season 2–0, scoring both goals in the first five minutes.
 The team went on a long unbeaten run that was finally ended by a 3–2 defeat by Dundee United on 31 December.
 Stein surprised some observers by signing forward Willie Wallace from Hearts in December, when the team was already scoring freely and had strikers Stevie Chalmers and Joe McBride at his disposal.
 As it happened, McBride soon afterwards suffered a knee injury that required surgery.